Classroom Management for Students with Autism

 • Staff Training: Ensure all staff are trained in autism awareness and effective strategies for support.

-• Educate Peers: Foster a classroom culture of acceptance and understanding by educating all students about autism and the importance of inclusivity.
+• Educate Peers: Educate all students about autism and the importance of inclusivity to foster a classroom culture of acceptance and understanding.

-These strategies, when implemented thoughtfully, can create a classroom environment that supports the learning and well-being of students with autism while fostering a positive experience for all students.
+When implemented thoughtfully, these classroom management strategies for students with autism can create an environment that supports the learning and well-being of students with autism while fostering a positive experience for all students.